-More recently, an alternative route has been proposed for the negative refraction of guided elastic waves.
-Indeed, an elastic plate supports an ensemble of modes, including the so-called Lamb waves, which exhibit complex dispersion properties.
-Interestingly, some Lamb modes, often referred to as backward modes, display a negative phase velocity~\al{\cite{tolstoy1957wave}}.
-This particularity results from the repulsion between two dispersion branches with close cut-off frequencies, corresponding to a longitudinal and a transverse thickness mode of the same symmetry.
-The lowest branch exhibits a minimum corresponding to a zero-group velocity (ZGV) point~\cite{prada2005laser,holland2003air,Xie2019}. \fab{At slightly higher frequency, exploiting the existence of a negative phase velocity mode,} negative refraction of Lamb waves has been achieved without any metamaterial\fab{.
+More recently, an alternative route has been proposed for negative refraction.
+It consists in taking advantage of the complex dispersion properties exhibited by the guided elastic waves supported by a plate, the so-called Lamb modes.
+When two dispersion branches show close cut-off frequencies corresponding to a longitudinal and a transverse thickness mode of the same symmetry, their repulsion gives rise to a backward mode~\cite{tolstoy1957wave}.
+This negative phase velocity branch displays a minimum corresponding to a zero-group velocity (ZGV) point~\cite{prada2005laser,holland2003air,Xie2019}. \fab{At slightly higher frequency, exploiting the existence of a negative phase velocity mode,} negative refraction of Lamb waves has been achieved without any metamaterial\fab{.
 The underlying mechanism consists in a} mode conversion between forward and backward propagating modes (or vice versa) \fab{either} at a step-like thickness discontinuity~\cite{bramhavar2011negative,philippe2015focusing} \al{or at the interface between two different materials with an adequate acoustic impedance mismatch~\cite{Manjunath2019}.} More recent studies investigated the negative reflection of Lamb waves at a free plate edge~\cite{gerardin2016negative,veres2016broad,gerardin2019negative} and the conversion of propagating modes at a thickness step in order to optimize the negative refraction effect~\cite{legrand2018negative}.

-Building on these previous works, we investigate the concept of complementary media through the realisation of two devices \fab{consisting in duralumin plates of varying thickness}.
-The first one exploits the idea of anti-object~\cite{lai2009complementary} in order to cloak a region of interest.
-This is done by adjoining a mirror region of \al{opposite index} that cancels the diffraction undergone by the waves inside the first region (see Fig.~ \ref{fig:SchemaCroissantAndPC}a).
+Building on these previous works, we investigate the concept of complementary media through the realisation of two devices \fab{consisting in duralumin plates of varying thickness}. \ree{The first one exploits the idea of anti-object in order to cloak a region of interest~\cite{lai2009complementary,Nguyen,Nguyen2019}.} This is done by adjoining a mirror region of \al{opposite index} that cancels the diffraction undergone by the waves inside the first region (see Fig.~ \ref{fig:SchemaCroissantAndPC}a).
 In a second step, we show how such a complementary medium can behave as a trap if the waves are generated inside it ~\cite{notomi2002negative,pendry2003focusing}.
 Diffraction cancellation via negative refraction makes the wave circulate for ever around negative corners (see Fig.~\ref{fig:SchemaCroissantAndPC}b).